unoplatform/uno/doc/articles/guides/how-to-create-control-libraries.md

 # How to Create Control Libraries

 Uno Platform, like WinUI and UWP, supports Control Libraries.
-Control Libraries are a way to reuse UI components across multiple projects, either inside the solution, or by using NuGet to distribute to other projects.
+Control Libraries are a way to reuse UI components across multiple projects, either inside the solution or by using NuGet to distribute to other projects.

 Creating such a library will make UI Controls compatible with all Uno Platform targets as well as WinUI or UWP.